Here we list the James Bond films in order with info and links to learn more about each.

 You Only Live Twice (1967)

 After the success of Thunderball, Eon radically shifted the series in a new direction with You Only Live Twice, dropping Ian Fleming’s story completely and retaining the Japanese locations and the character names.
-Instead the producers brought in Roald Dahl to write a screenplay that sees SPECTRE meddling in the space race between the United States and USSR going on at the time.
-To put it in context, You Only Live Twice was released 18 months before Apollo 8 became the first manned spacecraft to orbit the Moon and a two full years before the Apollo 11 Moon landing.
+Instead the producers brought in Roald Dahl to write the screenplay.

+The film sees SPECTRE meddling in the space race between the United States and USSR going on at the time.
+It was released 18 months before Apollo 8 became the first manned spacecraft to orbit the Moon and a two full years before the Apollo 11 Moon landing.

 With Sean Connery announcing the film as his last appearance as 007 the pressure was really on the producers; Sean Connery WAS James Bond.
 How could the series continue without him?

+Although it may have been inconceivable for many that the James Bond films could continue without Sean Connery, the producers had every intention of ploughing on regardless.
 George Lazenby had huge shoes to fill after Connery and his lack of acting experience shows.
 However, offsetting that are some great action sequences in Swiss Alps, the terrific Piz Gloria and what many fans consider to be the best John Barry score.

+On Her Majesty’s Secret Service is also notable for returning the films to Ian Fleming’s work and is a faithful adaptation of the novel.
 Lazenby quit after just one film following bad advice from his manager, but if he had remained no doubt he would have grown into the role and had the physicality required of Bond.

 His determination in landing the role is a lesson to us all that if there is something you want badly enough you should just keep going and make it happen.
 That much he achieved absolutely.

 Diamonds Are Forever (1971)